 Before your dog sets paw in your home, decide on where their toilet will be.

 If you have a yard, that would be the ideal place.
-If you don’t, you can teach your dog to go potty during their morning and evening walks.
+If you don’t, you can teach your dog to go potty during their morning and evening walks, just make sure to slip on their dog walking harness and dog leash.
 If you live in an apartment or won’t have the ability to take your dog out at least twice a day, you can also opt for potty pads.